ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 {{reasonable-monitoring-window}}.

-# Ciphersuites
+# Cipher Suites

-Each Transparency Log uses a single fixed ciphersuite, chosen when it is initially created, that specifies the following primitives and parameters to be used for cryptographic computations:
+Each Transparency Log uses a single fixed cipher suite, chosen when it is initially created, that specifies the following primitives and parameters to be used for cryptographic computations: